simp/pupmod-simp-iptables/README.md

 * ``firewalld`` must be disabled if using ``iptables``.
 The module will disable ``firewalld`` if it is present and the module is not in ``firewalld`` compatibility mode.
-* This module is intended to be used on a Redhat Enterprise Linux-compatible distribution such as EL6 and EL7.
+* This module is intended to be used on a Red Hat Enterprise Linux-compatible distribution such as EL6 and EL7.
 However, any distribution that uses the ``/etc/sysconfig/iptables`` configuration should function properly (let us know!).